Tax Shale. Raise Wages.

-Raise the Minimum Wage: Raising the minimum wage to $10.10 – as a first incremental step toward a $15 wage – would immediately boost the income of 1.2 million Pennsylvanians (almost 90 percent of whom are over 20 years old, and 60 percent of whom are women) and drive up wages for all working Pennsylvanians.
+Raise the Minimum Wage: Raising the minimum wage would immediately boost the income of more than 1 million Pennsylvanians and drive up wages for all working Pennsylvanians.
 The higher spending that would result from these wage increases would generate 6,000 jobs.
-A minimum wage increase would also generate significant savings for the state Medicaid program.
+In addition:

 - Right-sizing the management-worker ratio in state government ($214 million)